-This Sunday, the annual Lowcountry Oyster Festival comes once again to Boone Hall Plantation.
-It’s the world’s largest oyster festival, with a whopping 80,000 pounds of oysters on site.
-We didn’t want you to seem like amateurs if you decide to get in the fray and hone your shucking skills, so here are three essential tips to help you have a fun festival:
+This Sunday, the annual Lowcountry Oyster Festival returns to Boone Hall Plantation.
+It’s the world’s largest oyster festival, with a whopping 80,000 pounds of bivalves on site.
+Lest you seem like an amateur if you jump in the fray and hone your shucking skills, here are three essential tips for attending any Southern oyster roast.

-- Bring your own oyster knife / Oyster knives will be available on site for purchase, but when you are ready to get down to some serious oyster-eating, then you’ll have what you need in hand.
+- Bring your own oyster knife: Sure they’ll be available on site for purchase, but when you’re ready to get down to some serious oyster-eating, you’ll want to have what you need in hand.
 Oysters are sold by the bucket, and that includes crackers, cocktail sauce, hot sauce and horseradish.

-- Bring cash / The $25 ($20 in advance) ticket gets you musical entertainment and entrance into the plantation, but if you’re looking to do more than browse and listen, you’ll need to purchase food and beverage tickets.
+- Bring cash: The $25 (or $20 in advance) ticket grants you entrance and musical entertainment, but if you’re looking to do more than browse and listen, you’ll need to purchase food and beverage tickets.

-- Use the shuttle service / Please, please take our advice and park at one of these off-site locations and enjoy a shuttle ride to the plantation.
-Oyster Festival traffic jams sometimes reach epic proportions, and the festival is working to make this a thing of the past with the additions of shuttles in 2014.
-Give it a try!
+- Use the shuttle service: Take our advice and park at one of these off-site locations and hop on a shuttle ride to the plantation.
+Oyster festival traffic jams can reach epic proportions, and the festival is working to make this a thing of the past with the additions of shuttles in 2014.